sponsian/mosaic-dev/packages/contracts/test-report.md

     ✓ redeemCollateral(): reverts if max fee < 0.5% (2011ms)
-    ✓ redeemCollateral(): reverts if fee exceeds max fee percentage (2899ms) ✓ redeemCollateral(): succeeds if fee is less than max fee percentage (3127ms) ✓ redeemCollateral(): doesn't affect the Stability Pool deposits or ETH gain of redeemed-from troves (2311ms) ✓ redeemCollateral(): caller can redeem their entire MoUSDToken balance (1086ms) ✓ redeemCollateral(): reverts when requested redemption amount exceeds caller's MoUSD token balance (1320ms) ✓ redeemCollateral(): value of issued ETH == face value of redeemed MoUSD (assuming 1 MoUSD has value of $1) (1353ms) ✓ redeemCollateral(): reverts if there is zero outstanding system debt (66ms) ✓ redeemCollateral(): reverts if caller's tries to redeem more than the outstanding system debt (367ms) ✓ redeemCollateral(): a redemption made when base rate is zero increases the base rate (1187ms) ✓ redeemCollateral(): a redemption made when base rate is non-zero increases the base rate, for negligible time passed (1987ms)
+    ✓ redeemCollateral(): reverts if fee exceeds max fee percentage (2899ms) ✓ redeemCollateral(): succeeds if fee is less than max fee percentage (3127ms) ✓ redeemCollateral(): doesn't affect the Stability Pool deposits or REEF gain of redeemed-from troves (2311ms) ✓ redeemCollateral(): caller can redeem their entire MoUSDToken balance (1086ms) ✓ redeemCollateral(): reverts when requested redemption amount exceeds caller's MoUSD token balance (1320ms) ✓ redeemCollateral(): value of issued REEF == face value of redeemed MoUSD (assuming 1 MoUSD has value of $1) (1353ms) ✓ redeemCollateral(): reverts if there is zero outstanding system debt (66ms) ✓ redeemCollateral(): reverts if caller's tries to redeem more than the outstanding system debt (367ms) ✓ redeemCollateral(): a redemption made when base rate is zero increases the base rate (1187ms) ✓ redeemCollateral(): a redemption made when base rate is non-zero increases the base rate, for negligible time passed (1987ms)
     ✓ redeemCollateral(): lastFeeOpTime doesn't update if less time than decay interval has passed since the last fee operation [ @skip-on-coverage ] (2515ms)
-    ✓ redeemCollateral(): a redemption made at zero base rate send a non-zero ETHFee to MSIC staking contract (5136ms) ✓ redeemCollateral(): a redemption made at zero base increases the ETH-fees-per-MSIC-staked in MSIC Staking contract (1207ms)
+    ✓ redeemCollateral(): a redemption made at zero base rate send a non-zero ETHFee to MSIC staking contract (5136ms) ✓ redeemCollateral(): a redemption made at zero base increases the REEF-fees-per-MSIC-staked in MSIC Staking contract (1207ms)
-    ✓ redeemCollateral(): a redemption made at a non-zero base rate send a non-zero ETHFee to MSIC staking contract (1730ms) ✓ redeemCollateral(): a redemption made at a non-zero base rate increases ETH-per-MSIC-staked in the staking contract (5971ms)
+    ✓ redeemCollateral(): a redemption made at a non-zero base rate send a non-zero ETHFee to MSIC staking contract (1730ms) ✓ redeemCollateral(): a redemption made at a non-zero base rate increases REEF-per-MSIC-staked in the staking contract (5971ms)
-    ✓ redeemCollateral(): a redemption sends the ETH remainder (ETHDrawn - ETHFee) to the redeemer (1113ms) ✓ redeemCollateral(): a full redemption (leaving trove with 0 debt), closes the trove (1553ms) ✓ redeemCollateral(): emits correct debt and coll values in each redeemed trove's TroveUpdated event (1416ms) ✓ redeemCollateral(): a redemption that closes a trove leaves the trove's ETH surplus (collateral - ETH drawn) available for the trove owner to claim (5373ms)
+    ✓ redeemCollateral(): a redemption sends the REEF remainder (ETHDrawn - ETHFee) to the redeemer (1113ms) ✓ redeemCollateral(): a full redemption (leaving trove with 0 debt), closes the trove (1553ms) ✓ redeemCollateral(): emits correct debt and coll values in each redeemed trove's TroveUpdated event (1416ms) ✓ redeemCollateral(): a redemption that closes a trove leaves the trove's REEF surplus (collateral - REEF drawn) available for the trove owner to claim (5373ms)
-    ✓ redeemCollateral(): a redemption that closes a trove leaves the trove's ETH surplus (collateral - ETH drawn) available for the trove owner after re-opening trove (2154ms)
+    ✓ redeemCollateral(): a redemption that closes a trove leaves the trove's REEF surplus (collateral - REEF drawn) available for the trove owner after re-opening trove (2154ms)
-    ✓ redeemCollateral(): reverts if fee eats up all returned collateral (1412ms) ✓ getPendingMoUSDDebtReward(): Returns 0 if there is no pending MoUSDDebt reward (618ms) ✓ getPendingETHReward(): Returns 0 if there is no pending ETH reward (620ms) ✓ computeICR(): Returns 0 if trove's coll is worth 0 ✓ computeICR(): Returns 2^256-1 for ETH:USD = 100, coll = 1 ETH, debt = 100 MoUSD
+    ✓ redeemCollateral(): reverts if fee eats up all returned collateral (1412ms) ✓ getPendingMoUSDDebtReward(): Returns 0 if there is no pending MoUSDDebt reward (618ms) ✓ getPendingETHReward(): Returns 0 if there is no pending REEF reward (620ms) ✓ computeICR(): Returns 0 if trove's coll is worth 0 ✓ computeICR(): Returns 2^256-1 for REEF:USD = 100, coll = 1 REEF, debt = 100 MoUSD
-    ✓ computeICR(): returns correct ICR for ETH:USD = 100, coll = 200 ETH, debt = 30 MoUSD
+    ✓ computeICR(): returns correct ICR for REEF:USD = 100, coll = 200 REEF, debt = 30 MoUSD
-    ✓ computeICR(): returns correct ICR for ETH:USD = 250, coll = 1350 ETH, debt = 127 MoUSD
+    ✓ computeICR(): returns correct ICR for REEF:USD = 250, coll = 1350 REEF, debt = 127 MoUSD
-    ✓ computeICR(): returns correct ICR for ETH:USD = 100, coll = 1 ETH, debt = 54321 MoUSD
+    ✓ computeICR(): returns correct ICR for REEF:USD = 100, coll = 1 REEF, debt = 54321 MoUSD
     ✓ computeICR(): Returns 2^256-1 if trove has non-zero coll and zero debt ✓ checkRecoveryMode(): Returns true when TCR < 150% (351ms) ✓ checkRecoveryMode(): Returns false when TCR == 150% (366ms)